 Section 232 of Thailand’s criminal code makes it an offence to interfere with any mode of transport which may make it a danger to other people.

-The maximum prison sentence that can be imposed for the violation of the law is up to seven years.
+The prison sentence for the violation of the law can be to seven years in prison.
 It is also being reported that officials are looking at a possible breach of the Air Navigation Act.

 Man’s actions caused panic on the flight